-Richard A. Houghten, is the founder and President of Torrey Pines Institute for Molecular Studies.
+Richard A. Houghten, is the founder and Chief Executive Officer of Torrey Pines Institute for Molecular Studies.
 The Institute was founded in 1988, and began its operations in 1989 with eight employees.
-Now in its 22nd year, it has become internationally recognized for its scientific contributions in a wide range of fields, including chemistry, multiple sclerosis, diabetes, immunology, infectious disease, heart disease, cancer vaccines and pain management.
+TPIMS is now internationally recognized for its scientific contributions in a wide range of fields, including chemistry, multiple sclerosis, diabetes, immunology, infectious disease, heart disease, cancer vaccines and pain management.
 The institute has grown to include over 150 scientists, technicians and administrative staff, all of whom work in an environment that emphasizes personal and professional growth by encouraging the development of independent research ideas as well as the development of collaborative efforts with scientists throughout the world.

 Dr. Houghten received his doctorate in organic chemistry from the University of California, Berkeley, in 1975.
 Following positions at the University of California, San Francisco, and Mount Sinai School of Medicine, he joined The Scripps Research Institute in 1981.
 In addition to Torrey Pines Institute for Molecular Studies, he founded three commercial businesses, including one which became a publicly-traded biotechnology company.